chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 ## Data Lifecycle UI

 Navigate to _Settings_ > _Data Lifecycle_ and adjust any settings you would like to change.
-After making changes use the **Save Changes** button to apply your changes.
+After making changes, use the **Save Changes** button to apply your changes.

 Only users with `dataLifecycle:*` IAM access are able to see the data lifecycle job statuses, configure jobs, or run jobs.